absmach/magistrala-docs/docs/user-guide/alarms.md

 ## Overview

-The Alarms service allows users to create alarms triggered by threshold conditions defined in the Rules Engine.
-When a rule is triggered, the system generates an alarm with relevant information.
+The Alarms service enables users to create alarms triggered by threshold conditions defined in the Rules Engine.
+When a rule is triggered, the system generates an alarm with relevant information for monitoring and response.

-The returned alarm object includes the following fields:
+The alarm object includes the following fields:

 | Option            | Description                                               | Required             |
 | ----------------- | --------------------------------------------------------- | -------------------- |